starvagrant/toh/toh.markdown/something_viscous_in_st_louis.md

 "I'll get us some coffee.
 We might see what there is to do in this town other than visiting the Arch."

-Dr. Creed pulled out some change, and picked up the St. Louis Post-Dispatch, along with a few free publications and zines, when happened to be close to the coin opearted distributors.
+Dr. Creed pulled out some change, and picked up the St. Louis Post-Dispatch, along with a few free publications and zines, when happened to be close to the coin operated distributors.
 He sat down at an outdoor cafe and went straight to the opinion section.
 Given the last film he expected a botched sentence or two in an opinion piece.
 But in the end, it was really just opinions of the day.
 A little more refined than backdoor gossip, but still, what people felt, rather than what they knew.

 There was a press conference from the mayor's office, a fatal shooting, a status report on a controversial construction project.
 He read the last one with great interest.
 Controversy seemed something the Theatre was all about, and construction might lead to an unusual location.
 After picking it clean, noting and writing down the officials involved, he quit the story in frustration.
 The local politics and businesses were a bore.
 So to were the stories about economics and the biographies of local families.
 Someone rescued his pet snake from a toilet, which was an amusing image, but left no traces.